Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ## Symmetric Cryptography

-Symmetric encryption assumes all parties begin with some shared secret information, a potentially very difficult requirement.<br>The shared secret can then be used to protect further communications from others who do not know this secret.
+Symmetric encryption assumes all parties begin with some shared secret information, a potentially very difficult requirement.<br/>The shared secret can then be used to protect further communications from others who do not know this secret.

 In essence, it gives a way of _extending_ a shared secret over time.